jorishr/datastructures/trees/recursion_trees/recursion.md

 ```
 Here the return value of the factorial function calls itself with a parameter that is one less.

-Programatically, the current function is paused and put into memory, waiting for the subsequent recursion call to return a value.
-The datastructure used for this purpose is the STACK or call stack.
+Programmatically, the current function is paused and put into memory, waiting for the subsequent recursion call to return a value.
+The data structure used for this purpose is the STACK or call stack.

 At the bottom of the stack we get the main program function which has a pending multiplication that depends on the answer of the recursive call factorial(n-1).